AndresCarro1/Python-Projects/README.md

 > Note: for each project you will find in the .py all the libraries needed for the scripts to run.

 ## GUESS THE NUMBER
-is a simple guess the number game, where the player can try up to 6 times to get the randomly generated number right.
+It is a simple guess the number game, where the player can try up to 6 times to get the randomly generated number right.
 It is basically and if/else loop of 6 iterations, broken if the number is guessed.
 If a character other than an integer is submitted, the rule violation is notified and the game is terminated.